An Honest Look for Homeowners

 Where Quartz Might Not Be the Right Choice

-If you love the look of natural variation and movement, quartz can feel too controlled.
+If you love the look of natural variation and movement, quartz can feel too controlled compared to natural stone countertops.

-If you frequently place extremely hot cookware directly on surfaces, quartz requires more awareness than granite.
+If you frequently place extremely hot cookware directly on surfaces, quartz requires more awareness than granite, which is often preferred for heat resistant countertops.

 If uniqueness matters more than convenience, natural stone may feel more satisfying.